What’s been done so far in the Peak District, what is coming up and what will happen if the project is taken forward.

 The VIP project’s Stakeholder Advisory Group reviewed the results of the environmental and engineering surveys, the stakeholder feedback and National Grid’s preferred options.
 The Group recommended that the project should proceed to construction by reviewing this information and the progress of the project using the guiding principles of the VIP policy.

 2017 – 2018

-National Grid will continue with detailed ecological and environmental work and discussions and investigations into the appropriate underground solutions for the project.
-It is currently envisaged that a planning application will be submitted in winter 2018.
+National Grid continued with detailed ecological and environmental work and discussions and investigations into the appropriate underground solutions for the project.
+Public consultation to help shape our final proposals was launched in December 2018.

 2019 – 2022

 We will submit a planning application for the project in 2019.
-Subject to approval, construction will commence in spring 2019 and take up to two and a half years to complete (including the removal of the existing line).
+Subject to approval, construction will commence in earnest in summer 2020 and take approximately two years to complete (including the removal of the existing line).